Study at the School of Art

 Staff and Faculty members at the School of Art are among Canada's most highly respected artists and art historians.

 Learn new concepts and techniques from SOA scholars, instructors and technicians, and integrate their feedback into your own artistic and scholarly practice.

 School of Art facilities

-Our wide-ranging facilities include a large-format digital print shop, large new darkroom and wet lab spaces, extensive sculpture fabrication facilities, comprehensive ceramics area with newly built wood-fired kiln, MAC lab and private editing suites, a sound stage and print media studio equipped for a broad range of print and papermaking processes, all available to support student creativity.
+Our wide-ranging facilities include bright and spacious painting, design and drawing studios, a large-format digital print shop, expansive darkroom and wet lab spaces, a microscopy lab–possibly unique in Canada, extensive sculpture fabrication facilities, comprehensive ceramics area with a built wood-fired kiln, MAC lab and private editing suites, a sound stage, and print media studio equipped for a broad range of print and papermaking processes.
+All available to support student creativity.